jseverin1984/election_analysis/README.md

 ## Overview of Election Audit

 For this election audit, I was tasked with analyzing all of the votes for a specific precinct in the state of Colorado.
-While analyzing the data, I needed to collect the overall total votes, total votes for each candidate, percentage of votes for each candidates, and the overall winner of the election by popular vote.
+While analyzing the data, I needed to collect the overall total votes, total votes for each candidate, percentage of votes for each candidate, and the overall winner of the election by popular vote.
 Also, I collected data based off of votes cast in each county.
 I was asked to write a script in Python in order to automate the vote counting process.
 This way, Colorado could use the Python script to automate all election data for any congressional or local election.